 3. Be Effusive With Praise

 Many people respond well to words of encouragement.
-Your words can fill employees with confidence and boost their self-esteem while helping them feel as if they are respected members of your team.
-Be generous with your positive words, and celebrate even small successes.
-This will show your employees that you actually see what they are doing and appreciate their efforts.
+Your comments can fill employees with confidence and boost their self-esteem while helping them feel as if they are respected members of your team.
+Be generous with your positive comments, and celebrate even small successes.
+This will show your employees that you see what they are doing and appreciate their efforts.

 4. Publicly Recognize Employees

-While private words of encouragement are certainly beneficial, public recognition is even more powerful because employees will feel more highly respected by their team members.
+While private words of encouragement are undoubtedly beneficial, public recognition is even more potent because their team members will feel more highly respected.
 Use emails, team meetings, and even social media to boast about your best employees.
 Buy snacks and drinks on team recognition days.

 5. Make Employees Company Shareholders